wavcheb/telegram-sport-event-bots/sport_event_bot/README.md

 # ⚽ Sport Event Bot

-Telegram bot for organizing sports events (football/futsal) with participant registration, payment tracking, and attendance statistics.
+Telegram bot for organizing sports events (any game such as football, volleyball, poker etc.) with participant registration, payment tracking, and attendance statistics.

 ## 🌟 Features